 You.i Platform SDK capabilities are explained in more detail below:

 Designers create all the user interface elements for You.i Engine apps in Adobe After Effects (AE).
 In general, each screen in the app has its own AE file.
 Designers build these screens using standard AE elements, such as buttons and lists.
 At runtime, these elements are bound to underlying C++ classes, called views, provided by You.i Engine.
 Designers can also use AE to control responsive screen and dynamic layout behavior.

 You.i Engine provides an AE Preview tool, launched from within AE.
 Using the Preview tool, designers can view their responsive screen and dynamic behavior under various conditions and sizes.

-Screens come in different aspect ratios, which means developers cannot hardcode the layout of visual items.
 You.i Engine detects the screen size at runtime and automatically lays out and scales the items on the screen, according to rules specified in the AE file.

-Networking is a fundamental aspect for any video streaming app.
+Networking is a fundamental aspect of any video streaming app.
 You.i Engine provides an easy-to-use API for web service calls and resource downloads.
 Everything related to networking and resource decoding is designed for performance and optimal viewing experiences.

 You.i Engine apps are typically event-driven (for example, a button is pressed, a timer fired, an image downloaded).
 You.i Engine has an intuitive callback mechanism for sending event notifications.
 These API features can help make app code more maintainable.

 The UI is rendered through a custom cross-platform rendering pipeline that fully leverages GPU hardware acceleration on all platforms to deliver the best performance possible.
 The pipeline is built on top of standard GPU APIs, with most platforms using OpenGL.
 DirectX is used for Microsoft platforms, and we provide custom GPU integrations for other types of devices.